 The recipient of the award is decided by the Executive Committee of the TTC and their decision is based on members who have demonstrated a similar devotion and dedication to the Club and as a reflection of the life values and spirit of friendship, which Charlie Conquergood always shared with us.

-At the 33rd British Car Day, the Charlie Conquergood Award was presented to long-time members, Robin and Ria Searle, of Brechin, ON.
-Robin and Ria attend almost every club event and are/have been active volunteers in running club events.
-Congratulations to Robin and Ria from all of your many friends at the TTC!
+At the 34th British Car Day, the Charlie Conquergood Award was presented to long-time member, Frank Manning, of Stoneycreek, ON.
+Frank is the Club Historian and has been an active volunteer in running club events like British Car Day.
+Congratulations to Frank from all of your many friends at the TTC!